learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

   - This page now has a running tally of the costs and will account for previous payments, program admission fees, and/or financial aid grants
   - We do not handle refunds, so any reduction in total is treated as a donation
   - Supports partial and full financial aid
-  - Can be disabled with the `already_paid_extracosts_allowed` tag
+  - Can be disabled with the ``already_paid_extracosts_allowed`` tag
-  - Please use this to get lunch orders from your students!
+  - Use this functionality to get lunch orders from your students!

 Student Registration
 ~~~~~~~~~~~~~~~~~~~~
 - Fixed the handling of donation line items in the credit card module (hotfixed to SR14)
 - Fixed a bug with the credit card form in the credit card module (hotfixed to SR14)
 - If there are no costs to cover for a program, the financial aid module is now hidden, even if it is enabled
-- If the class changes deadline is still open (i.e., students can make class changes on the normal website), then students can now make class changes on the webapp, even if they aren't checked in.
-The default checkin note at the top of the webapp has been updated to reflect that only classrooms are now hidden until a student is checked in (this text can be modified with a tag).
+- If the class changes deadline is still open (i.e., students can make class changes on the normal website), then students can now make class changes on the webapp, even if they aren't checked in

+  - The default checkin note at the top of the webapp has been updated to reflect that only classrooms are now hidden until a student is checked in (this text can be modified with a tag)
 - Fixed a bug where javascript was being displayed as text in the course catalog
 - Added class length, difficulty, and status filters to the course catalog